Efficient Time-Series Approximation with Linear Recurrent Neural Networks: Architecture Learning and Predictive Power: Linear Recurrent Neural Networks

-A Jordan decomposition exists for every square matrix $W$ \citep[Theorem~3.1.11]{HJ13}, but it is needed only if not all eigenvalues of the transition matrix $W$ are semisimple.
-If the transition matrix $W$ has an eigendecomposition, i.e., there are $N$ distinct eigenvectors, then the networks dynamics can be directly described by means of the eigenvalues and eigenvectors of $W$:
+A Jordan decomposition exists for every square matrix $W$ \citep[Theorem~3.1.11]{HJ13}.
+But if $W$ has $N$ distinct eigenvectors, there is a simpler decomposition, called \emph{eigendecomposition}.
+The transition matrix $W$ is \emph{diagonalizable} in this case, i.e., similar to a diagonal matrix $D$, and the network dynamics can be directly described by means of the eigenvalues and eigenvectors of $W$: